 - Contract Terms and Variations

 These areas help both businesses to enforce their sides of the contract, keeping the business relationship harmonious while providing an avenue for dispute resolution should it ever be necessary.
-The Tender Team encourages our clients to take this plan in particular quite carefully and to acknowledge how best their needs will be protected as they perform their services for their own customer.
+The Tender Team encourages our clients to take this plan in particular quite carefully and to acknowledge how best their needs will be protected as they perform their services for their own customers.

 Key Performance Indicators, in particular, are often a source of conflict as a failure to meet them often leads to disputes between either party.
-In this case, the Tender Team will advise on ways our clients can protect themselves in this scenario while endeavouring to meet KPIs adequately in future.
+In this case, the Tender Team will advise on ways our clients can protect themselves in this scenario while endeavoring to meet KPIs adequately in future.

 Need more detailed assistance with tenders requiring any or all of these plans above?